 Multithreading and parallelism

-# Create a CPU translator with 4 workers each using 1 thread: translator = ctranslate2.Translator(model_path, device="cpu", inter_threads=4, intra_threads=1) # Create a GPU translator with 4 workers each running on a separate GPU: translator = ctranslate2.Translator(model_path, device="cuda", device_index=[0, 1, 2, 3]) # Create a GPU translator with 4 workers each using a different CUDA stream: translator = ctranslate2.Translator(model_path, device="cuda", inter_threads=4)
+# Create a CPU translator with 4 workers each using 1 intra-op thread: translator = ctranslate2.Translator(model_path, device="cpu", inter_threads=4, intra_threads=1) # Create a GPU translator with 4 workers each running on a separate GPU: translator = ctranslate2.Translator(model_path, device="cuda", device_index=[0, 1, 2, 3]) # Create a GPU translator with 4 workers each using a different CUDA stream: # (Note: depending on the workload and GPU specifications this may not improve the global throughput.) translator = ctranslate2.Translator(model_path, device="cuda", inter_threads=4)

 Multiple batches should be submitted concurrently to enable this parallelization.
 Parallel executions are enabled in the following cases:

 When calling methods from multiple Python threads.